A Bias-Variance Decomposition for Ensembles over Multiple Synthetic Datasets: EXPERIMENTS

 The takeaways from Theorem~\ref{thm:mse-dp-synthetic-data-decomposition} are mostly the same as from Theorem~\ref{thm:mse-synthetic-data-decomposition}, and the estimator from Section~\ref{sec:estimating-effect-multiple-syn-datasets} also applies.
 The main difference is the DPVAR term in Theorem~\ref{thm:mse-dp-synthetic-data-decomposition}, which accounts for the added DP noise.
 As expected, the impact of DPVAR cannot be reduced with additional synthetic datasets.

-\section{Experiments}
+\section{EXPERIMENTS}

 In this section, we describe our experiments.
 The common theme in all of them is generating synthetic data and evaluating the performance of several downstream prediction algorithms trained on the synthetic data.
 The performance evaluation uses a test set of real data, which is split from the whole dataset before generating synthetic data.
+Our code is available at \url{https://github.com/DPBayes/generative-ensemble-bias-variance-decomposition}.

 The downstream algorithms we consider are nearest neighbours with 1 or 5 neighbours (1-NN and 5-NN), decision tree (DT), random forest (RF), gradient boosted trees (GB), a multilayer perceptron (MLP) and a support vector machine (SVM) for both classification and regression.
 We also use linear regression (LR) and ridge regression (RR) on regression tasks, and logistic regression (LogR) on classification tasks, though we omit linear regression from the main text plots, as its results are nearly identical to ridge regression.
 Decision trees and 1-NN have a very high variance, as both interpolate the training data with the hyperparameters we use.
 Linear, ridge, and logistic regression have fairly small variance in contrast.
 Appendix~\ref{sec:experiment-details} contains more details on the experimental setup, including details on the datasets, and downstream algorithm hyperparameters.